 Where a reporting person wishes to make a Disclosure, such Disclosure should be made in accordance with the procedures set out in the Protected Disclosures Act, as summarised in the Procedures.
-Reporting persons are also encouraged to make any such Disclosure as promptly as practicable and, as a general rule, within 6 months of the reporting person becoming aware of the relevant information.
+Reporting persons are encouraged to make any such Disclosure as promptly as practicable.